ITIL4 Frequently Asked Questions (FAQs)

 Yes.
-We hope the course will be available mid-2019 onwards.
+We hope the course will be available during the late summer of 2019.

 I am an ITIL v3 Expert, where do I begin in ITIL4?

 Obviously the ITIL Managing Professional Bridge is the ‘go to’ for you.
-However, it depends on your job role, aspirations, etc. Join our planned webinars over the coming months or contact us directly.
+However, it depends on your job role, aspirations, etc. If in doubt, contact us.

 When can I begin to take ITIL4 further qualifications?